turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified_self_milestones.md

 * Read through project requirements
 * DTR
 * Setup Pivotal Tracker with user stories
-* Create database schema to deepen understanding of what you're building
+* Create database schema and API documentation
-* Create the API for the resources you'll eventually store in your database using Node/Express
+* Create and test the API for AT LEAST one resource (probably food).

 ### Friday, May 5th